fiererlab/dada2_ONT/dada2_tutorial_ONT.md

 the information is on the Earth Microbiome Project site
 <https://earthmicrobiome.org/protocols-and-standards/>.
 In the Fierer
-Lab we follow the EMP exactly for 16S and 18S, but for ITS we use something else for the FWC construct, and EMP for the REV construct.
+Lab we follow the EMP exactly for 16S and 18S, but for ITS we use something else for the FWD construct, and EMP for the REV construct.
 For this tutorial run the 16S section, but if you are using ITS, run the ITS section below.